zestsoftware/zest.releaser/zest/releaser/README.txt

 You must also have a version control system installed.
-Zest.releaser currently supports Subversion, Mercurial and Git (and others could be added).
+Zest.releaser currently supports Subversion, Mercurial, Git and Bzr (and others could be added).

 Running